AmrHMorsy/AmrMorsy.github.io/_posts/2024-10-31-RefractionVectorCalculation.md

 <br>
 ### Snell Law <br>

-Transparent surfaces possess a property called the **index of refraction**.
+Transparent surfaces possess a has called the **index of refraction**.
 This refractive index determines how much the path of light is bent or refracted, when entering a material.
 This can be explained by **Snell's Law**.

 Let: